vatesfr/xen-orchestra/docs/backups.md

 This way, without modifying your previous scheduled snapshot, they will be written to this new local mountpoint!

-## HA disabled on replicated VMs
+## High availability (HA) disabled on replicated VMs

 Replicated VMs HA are taken into account by XS/XCP-ng.
 To avoid the resultant troubles, HA will be disabled from the replicated VMs and a tag indicating this change will be added.
+This tag won't be removed on re-enabling HA.

 ![](./assets/disabled-dr-ha-tag.png)
 ![](./assets/disabled-cr-ha-tag.png)

-Currently, the HA will not be enabled and the tag will not be removed automatically on starting a VM.